nickserv/prettier-config-a11y/README.md

 ### `"semi": false`

-Getting rid of semicolons makes it easier to read, write, and reorder lines of code
+Getting rid of semicolons makes it easier to read, write, and reorder (see https://github.com/prettier/prettier/issues/13317) lines of code

 ### `"trailingComma": "all"`